Hydrodynamic projections and the emergence of linearised Euler equations in one-dimensional isolated systems: Proofs for quantum spin chains

-Differentiable clustering (Definition \ref{deficlusgroup}) can also be established.
-It is sufficient to show the analytic statement in Lemma \ref{lemmaanalytic}.
-For this, we note that, because the state $\omega$ and the map $f$ are both continuous and linear, $\{\tau_t:t\in\R\}$ form a strongly continuous one-parameter unitary group on $\hi$, and Eq.~\eqref{derivativetaut} holds with $\delta$ induced from $\delta^{\mathfrak U}$ by \eqref{omegainner}.
-Further, Eq.~\eqref{deltaass} holds, and $\bra \tau_t\la a,\la b\ket$ is analytic in $t$ in a neighbourhood of 0 for every $\la a,\la b\in\lo$.
+We recall that $\{\tau_t:t\in\R\}$ form a strongly continuous one-parameter unitary group on $\hi$; that Eq.~\eqref{derivativetaut} holds with $\delta$ induced from $\delta^{\mathfrak U}$ by \eqref{omegainner}; that Eq.~\eqref{deltaass} holds; and that $\bra \tau_t\la a,\la b\ket$ is analytic in $t$ in a neighbourhood of 0 for every $\la a,\la b\in\lo$.
+Differentiable clustering with respect to $\hi,\lo$ is then established by showing the analytic clustering statement in Lemma \ref{lemmaanalytic}.